 While we’re waiting for the Maryland Court of Special Appeals to rule in Aaron Walker’s appeal in the Walker v.
 Kimberlin, et al. lawsuit, I’ve been recycling Team Kimberlin related post on most days.
 The recycled post are generally from the same date one, two, three, four, five, or six years before.
-Yesterday was the fifth anniversary of the first court hearing in matters related to the Kimberlins’ marital difficulties, and I choose to run a different post.
+Yesterday was the fifth anniversary of the first court hearing in matters related to the Kimberlins’ marital difficulties, and I chose to run a different post.
 Hogewash! isn’t a checkout aisle tabloid, and I avoid such topics unless they are absolutely necessary to properly tell a story about something else.
 Today’s recycled post from 10 July, 2013, mentions the Kimberlins’ difficulties tangentially.

 * * * * *